 Is peanut butter good for you?
-Or should it only be consumed in moderation?
+Or should you only eat it in moderation?

-Is peanut butter healthy?
-You can’t answer this question without first discussing what it is and where it comes from.
-One serving of peanut butter contains 8 grams of protein, roughly 6 grams of carbs, 16 grams of fat, and roughly 180 calories[*].
+One serving of peanut butter contains 8 grams of protein, 4 grams of net carbs, 16 grams of fat, and about 180 calories[*].

 Peanuts: A Closer Look

-Monounsaturated fats, like most fats, can also help you lose weight[*].
+Eating monounsaturated fat correlates with lower blood pressure[*] and lower risk of heart disease[*].
+It can also help you lose weight[*].
 Fats keep you full and satiated longer so you don’t snack on carbs between meals.
-The protein in most nuts can also contribute to weight loss since protein fights hunger and even helps you build more muscle, which burns more calories at rest.
-Plus, fiber can help blast away hunger pangs and carb cravings.
+The protein in peanuts can also contribute to weight loss since protein is very satiating.

 Studies also show that those who consume high amounts of dietary fiber show a lower risk of developing[*]: